Workiva/react_testing_library/doc/migration_guides/expectations.md

 ### Values are Correct after Re-Render

-When components re-render, there is an opportunity for either data or UI to update in an unexpected ways.
+When components re-render, there is an opportunity for either data or UI to update in unexpected ways.
 Re-renders are largely triggered by two things:

 - A parent changing the component's props
 - Internal state changes